openresty/lua-nginx-module/README.markdown

 Nginx variable interpolation is supported in the `<path-to-lua-script-file>` argument string of this directive.
 But special care must be taken for injection attacks.

+When a relative path like `foo/bar.lua` is given, they will be turned into the absoluate path relative to the `server prefix` path determined by the `-p PATH` command-line option while starting the Nginx server.

 When the Lua code cache is turned on (by default), the user code is loaded once at the first request and cached and the Nginx config must be reloaded each time the Lua source file is modified.
 The Lua code cache can be temporarily disabled during development by